Olluquito con Charqui

 Olluquito con Charqui is one of Peru's oldest documented dishes — pre-Columbian Andean cooking using olluco (Ullucus tuberosus, a colorful Andean tuber predating potato by millennia in Andean agriculture) and charqui (sun-and-altitude-dried llama or alpaca meat jerky, the original 'jerky' — the English word comes from Quechua 'ch'arki').
 After Spanish colonization, beef charqui became more common than llama.
 The dish is still served in Cusco, Puno, Huancavelica, and Cajamarca; rural Andean households make it with home-dried meat and home-grown olluco.
 Modern Lima restaurants serve it as a regional showcase.

-A plate of olluquito con charqui is uniquely Andean: orange-pink-yellow tuber slices visible in the colored sauce, shredded jerky woven throughout.
-The olluco has a unique texture — slightly slimy-tender (like okra but cleaner-tasting), starchy, mildly sweet.
-The charqui adds salty-chewy-meaty depth.
-Ají amarillo + huacatay create the Andean flavor profile that's recognizably high-altitude Peruvian.
-Eaten with quinoa or rice.
-This dish has existed for 3000+ years; you understand why.
+A plate of olluquito con charqui looks unmistakably Andean: orange-pink-yellow tuber slices in the colored sauce, shredded jerky running throughout.
+The olluco has an unusual texture — slightly slimy-tender (like okra but cleaner-tasting), starchy, mildly sweet.
+The charqui adds salty, chewy, meaty depth.
+Ají amarillo and huacatay give it the high-altitude Peruvian flavor.
+Eaten with quinoa or rice — a dish that has been made for 3,000 years.

 Olluco has a unique cell-wall composition different from potato — it contains betalain pigments (responsible for the colorful skin and flesh) plus mucilage that gives the slightly slimy texture.
 Overcooking destroys both, so timing matters.
 Charqui's rehydration releases natural umami compounds; using fresh meat as substitute loses ~70% of the dish's character.
 Huacatay (black mint, Tagetes minuta) is the canonical Andean herb — its peppery-pine flavor is unlike anything else.